nuodb/nuodb-helm-charts/incubator/cloudbeaver/README.md

 ## Overview

 Cloudbeaver is a web based version of DBeaver, a popular universal GUI SQL tool compatible with NuoDB.
-It is provided as a docker container, but has no helm chart.
+It is provided as a docker container, but has no Helm chart.

 See these websites for more detail:
  - https://cloudbeaver.io/